cfpb/development/code-reviews.md

 - [ ] Is the usage of each function clear?
 - [ ] Have edge cases been considered and tested for?

+Use this bookmarklet code to add this checklist to your Pull Request comments: [Code Review Checklist](https://gist.github.com/cfarm/a4174fe6f775353a3115)

 ### Commenting on code

 When commenting on breaks to our style guide, reviewers should include a link back